carltonjames/-MaxwellSolver_NERS570/README.md

 # -MaxwellSolver_NERS570

- propose to revisit the past FDTD program I created by completely recoding it, and applying the development principles I learned from this class to improve performance, readability, and alignment with standard development principles.
+I propose to revisit the past FDTD program I created by completely recoding it, and applying the development principles I learned from this class to improve performance, readability, and alignment with standard development principles.
 I again will be basing my solutions on the differential form of Maxwell’s Equations.
 To avoid working with very large and small numbers, I